 Why The Gambia?

-The Gambia because of the evil Dictatorship that reigned here for 22 years, and the fledgling new administration’s inability to do everything at once, was downgraded to the lowest tier, Tier 3, in the 2019 Annual Trafficking in Persons report prepared by the USA State Department on EVERY country in the world: And we quote
+The Gambia, because of the evil Dictatorship that reigned here for 22 years, and the fledgling new administration’s inability to do everything at once, was downgraded to the lowest tier, Tier 3, in the 2019 Annual Trafficking in Persons report prepared by the USA State Department (done on EVERY country in the world): And we quote

-“The Gambia is a source and destination country for women and children subjected to forced labor and sex trafficking.
-Within The Gambia, women, girls, and—to a lesser extent—boys are subjected to sex trafficking and domestic servitude.
+“The Gambia is a source & destination country for women and children subjected to forced labor and sex trafficking.
+Within The Gambia, women, girls, & to a lesser extent boys are subjected to sex trafficking and domestic servitude.
 Women, girls, and boys from West African countries—mainly Senegal, Sierra Leone, Liberia, Ghana, Nigeria, Guinea, Guinea-Bissau, and Benin—are recruited for commercial sexual exploitation in The Gambia.

 Gambian children have been identified as victims of forced labor in neighboring West African countries, including Ghana and Senegal.
 Women and girls are subjected to forced labor and sex trafficking in Middle Eastern countries, including United Arab Emirates, Kuwait, and Lebanon.